 - Pacify and restrain the horse

 - Assess the injury and call a vet if necessary

 - Arrange for an anti-tetanus injection if necessary

 Pacify and restrain the horse

 Injured horses do not behave predictably so be careful when dealing with them.
-Do whatever common sense tells you will reduce the horse’s anxiety.
-This might include providing plenty of re-assurance, or bringing in a quiet paddock mate.
+Doing whatever common sense tells you will reduce the horse’s anxiety.
+This might include providing plenty of reassurance or bringing in a quiet paddock mate.